Subscribe to our volunteer mailing list for new opportunities!

 Panels take place during the academic year (August to June) during the school day.

 Panels are held at middle and high schools with IGNITE chapters.
-Panels may also be part of a company field trip or IGNITE conference.
+Panels may also be part of a company field trip or workshop.

 Feel free to wear whatever you normally would, casual or business is fine.

-A few days in advance of your panel, the IGNITE teacher will contact all speakers with details arrival instructions and reminders.
+A few days in advance of your panel, the IGNITE teacher or an IGNITE staff member will contact all speakers with detailed arrival instructions and reminders.
 If you would like to connect with your fellow panelists before that time, please let us know!

 It is great that you found your place in STEM despite following a nontraditional path!
 However, it is increasingly more competitive and difficult to do this (and to move around once you have a career).
 If you were a teenager today, what advice would you give yourself about preparing for a future STEM career?
 We want to encourage students to develop technical skills now.
 For example, a 2-year STEM degree could make an incredible difference in creating an attainable future!